Puran Appu: Role in the Matale Rebellion

-“Puranappu originally of Morette, lately of Kandy, trade – unknown, caste – fisher, aged 34 years, height 5 ft 71/2 inches, hair – long and black, eyes – light hazel, complexion – light, well looking, make – well made, stout, marks of punishment on the back and 4 vaccination marks.
+“Puranappu originally of Morette, lately of Kandy, trade – unknown, caste – fisher (Karava), aged 34 years, height 5 ft 71/2 inches, hair – long and black, eyes – light hazel, complexion – light, well looking, make – well made, stout, marks of punishment on the back and 4 vaccination marks.

 After three weeks of preparation in the early hours of July 28, 1848, a crowd of eight to ten thousand men under Puranappu's leadership armed with guns, spears and knives set off for Kandy from Dambulla.

 The plan was for Puranappu, Gongalagoda Banda and Dingirala to go in three different directions then meet at Katugastota and attack Kandy on Sunday, 30 July.

 Puranappu's army first attacked Fort McDowl in Matale.
 Government buildings and property were ransacked – kachcheries, jails, rest houses and court house records.
 The coffee stores of Lieutenant General Herbert Maddock, a key adviser to the Government in Kandy was set on fire.